 "It was such a big deal to have us come," said cross-cultural studies major Sara Kratz.
 "I was surprised at how important this was to their university.
 They took very good care of us."

 PBA students spent a week living in residence halls alongside the Chinese university students and teaching conversational English.
-They said many of the Chinese students seemed open to prayer and discussions of worldview and culture.
+They said many of the Chinese students seemed open="open" to prayer and discussions of worldview and culture.

 "I didn’t expect to be that close to my roommates after just one week," freshman music major Derek Gover said.